-VW’s ID.4 will rival the new Tesla Model Y, we see how it stacks up ahead of its launch.
+The Volkswagen ID 4 is coming to Australia to rival the Tesla Model Y – we see how it stacks up ahead of its debut.

-At 4,580mm in length it sits in between the Tiguan and the Tiguan Allspace for size.
-In Europe where it is first available, there are ten pre-configured models, including the 1st Edition car driven here.
-There’s a higher spec 1st Edition Max model, but our car makes do with 20-inch wheels, full LED headlights, automatic climate control, a rear-view camera, parking sensors at both ends and heated seats.
+At 4580mm in length it sits in between the Tiguan and the Tiguan Allspace for size.
+Australian specs are yet to be confirmed, but our car has 20-inch wheels, full LED headlights, automatic climate control, a rear-view camera, parking sensors at both ends and heated seats.
 There’s also satellite navigation linked to a 10-inch central touchscreen, and fully digital instrumentation.

-A tall driving position and easy access: that is what buyers like about SUVs.
-With the ID.4, there’s another key ergonomic benefit as there is no centre-tunnel.
+Like the Tiguan, the ID 4 has a tall driving position and easy access.
+With the ID 4, there’s another key ergonomic benefit as there is no centre-tunnel.
 You sit elevated in the back for excellent visibility.
 Feet and legs are as free as you like with acres of space, but the surprising height of the rear seats means taller back seat passengers may want a bit more headroom.

-You can see and feel where the ID.4 steps up in quality over the ID.3.
-While the hatchback is primarily aimed at Europe, this car will certainly be sold in the US, so better interior quality is in demand.
+You can see and feel where the ID 4 steps up in quality over the ID 3.
+While the hatchback is primarily aimed at Europe, this car will is exporting to other markets, so better interior quality is in demand.
 The door panels feel softer from halfway up and some plastics on the dashboard are nicer, but from the B-pillar onward it gets cheaper, and unfortunately anything you touch below the dashboard feels a little hard and scratchy as well.

 One huge technological advance is the arrival of the impressive augmented reality head-up-display, artificially projecting information and navigation commands straight onto your view of the road ahead.
 It’s the best system of its kind this side of the latest Mercedes S-Class, but is a pricey option.

-The ID.4 1st Edition has a 150kW/310Nm electric motor driving the rear wheels and a large 77 kWh battery; the smaller battery of 52 kWh will also be used later in combination with 109kW or 125kW motors.
+The ID 4 we’re in has a 150kW/310Nm electric motor driving the rear wheels and a large 77kWh battery; a smaller battery of 52kWh is available and used in combination with a 125kW/310Nm motor.

-With the 77kWh battery it gets a 521km range according to WLTP standards – not a bad figure at all, and realistically you’ll get around 402km with little effort.
-Recharging tech is solid enough too – it charges at 125 kW.
+With the 77kWh battery it gets a 522km range according to WLTP standards – not a bad figure at all, and realistically you’ll get around 402km with little effort.
+Recharging tech is solid enough too – it charges at 125kW.
 Find a suitable roadside plug and theoretically, after 30 minutes, 319km worth of charge goes into the battery.
-An 11kW on-board charger is also standard on the 1st Edition, for use with a home wallbox or a charging point at work.
+An 11kW on-board charger is ready for use with a home wallbox or a charging point at work.